The integrality conjecture and the cohomology of preprojective stacks: Cohomological Donaldson--Thomas theory

 We define $\mathbb{L}:=\HO_c(\mathbb{A}^1,\mathbb{Q})$, considered as a cohomologically graded mixed Hodge structure, i.e. as a pure cohomologically graded mixed Hodge structure concentrated in cohomological degree two.
 Via the embedding (\ref{taudef}) we may consider this object alternatively as a cohomologically graded monodromic mixed Hodge structure, or a cohomologically graded monodromic mixed Hodge module on a point.
-Working in the category $\MMHM(\pt)$, we define $\LL^{\otimes 1/2}:=\HO_c(\mathbb{A}^1,\phim{x^2}\mathbb{Q}_{\mathbb{A}^1})$, to obtain a tensor square root of $\mathbb{L}$.
-In other words we have $\mathbb{L}^{\otimes 1/2}\otimes \mathbb{L}^{\otimes 1/2}\cong\mathbb{L}$. \begin{warning} Using the Thom--Sebastiani isomorphism and Theorem \ref{dimRedThm} below, one can show that there are \textit{two} equally natural choices for this isomorphism, depending on which ``dimensional reduction'' of $x_1^2+x_2^2=(x_1+ix_2)(x_1-ix_2)$ we consider.
-Although it is not relevant for this paper, we issue the following word of warning: these isomorphisms are not the same! \end{warning} \begin{convention} Let $X$ be a complex variety, such that each connected component contains a connected dense smooth locus.
-In this paper we will shift the definition of the intersection complex mixed Hodge module for $X$ so that it is pure of weight zero, while its underlying element in $\Dub(\perv(X))$ is a perverse sheaf.
+Working in the category $\MMHM(\pt)$, we define $\LL^{ 1/2}:=\HO_c(\mathbb{A}^1,\phim{x^2}\mathbb{Q}_{\mathbb{A}^1})$, to obtain a tensor square root of $\mathbb{L}$.
+In other words we have $\mathbb{L}^{1/2}\otimes \mathbb{L}^{ 1/2}\cong\mathbb{L}$. \begin{warning} Using the Thom--Sebastiani isomorphism and Theorem \ref{dimRedThm} below, one can show that there are \textit{two} equally natural choices for this isomorphism, depending on which ``dimensional reduction'' of $x_1^2+x_2^2=(x_1+ix_2)(x_1-ix_2)$ we consider.
+These isomorphisms are not the same!
+This issue can be largely ignored in this paper, but is the reason for the signs appearing in \eqref{signedIso}. \end{warning} \begin{convention} Let $X$ be a complex variety, such that each connected component contains a connected dense smooth locus.
+In this paper we will shift the definition of the intersection complex mixed Hodge module for $X$ so that it is pure of weight zero, while its underlying element in $\Db(\perv(X))$ is a perverse sheaf.
 This we achieve by setting

 If $X$ is a smooth connected variety, we set

 and